pda/flip/README.md

 Checking Features
 -----------------

-`on?` or the dynamic predicate methods are used to check feature state:
+`Flip.on?` or the dynamic predicate methods are used to check feature state:

     Flip.on? :world_domination   # true
     Flip.world_domination?       # true